Owen Trout

-Owen Trout (born 15 October 1999) is a professional rugby league footballer who plays as a or for the Leigh Leopards in the Super League and England at international level.
+Owen Trout (born 15 October 1999) is a professional rugby league footballer who plays as a or for the Cronulla-Sutherland Sharks in the NRL and at international level.

-He has previously played for the Huddersfield Giants and Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams and Featherstone Rovers in the Championship.
+He has previously played for the Huddersfield Giants, Leeds Rhinos and Leigh Leopards in the Super League, and on loan from Leeds at the Dewsbury Rams and Featherstone Rovers in the RFL Championship.

-Trout was called in to the England squad for the first time ahead of the Ashes in 2026.
+Trout was called in to the squad for the first time ahead of the Ashes in 2026.

 Background

 Owen Trout is a rugby league player, brother of the rugby league footballer; Kyle Trout.

 Career

 Leeds Rhinos

-In 2019 he made professional debut on loan at the Dewsbury Rams in the Championship.
-Later that year he made his debut for Leeds Rhinos against Workington Town in the Challenge cup.
+In 2019 he made his professional debut on loan at the Dewsbury Rams in the Championship.

+Later in 2019 he made his debut for Leeds Rhinos against Workington Town in the Challenge cup.

 Huddersfield Giants

 Trout made a move to Huddersfield in 2020 playing six games.

 In 2021 he played 15 games.

 On 28 May 2022, Trout played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.